 In the early days, bodybuilders would do up to ten sets of exercises.
 Now they might only do a couple.
 The difference is the intensity of the set.

 Bodybuilders today will max out their muscles in just one or two sets, completely exhausting themselves.
 They will also take longer breaks between sets to have the energy to shock the muscle group a second time.
 Again, this compares to the past’s more “endurance” training style.

 More Time Under Tension

-This has led to the growth of novel forms of exercise, as highlighted by this handy article.
-Bodybuilders are constantly looking for movements that make it easier for them to “feel the burn.”
+Thus, this has led to the growth of novel forms of exercise, as highlighted by this handy article.
+Bodybuilders constantly look for movements that make it easier to “feel the burn.”

 More Genetically Gifted People In The Field

 As more money has entered bodybuilding over the years, it has garnered the attention of people who wouldn’t otherwise have gotten into the sport.
 In the early days, Arnie and Frank Zane had great genetics.
 But in hindsight, they indeed weren’t the absolute best.
 They just rose to the top because they were better than all the other guys in the field.

 But now, more people are interested in the sport.
 And that means a larger pool of people with great genetics.
 So I can’t imagine Arnie or Zane competing with today’s lineups in terms of pure size.